 For the Filling:

-- Stir in the broth, tomato paste, garlic, dry black eyed peas and herb sprigs.
+- Add the bell pepper and saute for 2-3 minutes just to soften.
+Sprinkle the flour over the onions and pepper and stir to coat.
+Stir in the broth, tomato paste, garlic, dry black eyed peas and herb sprigs.
 Bring to a boil, cover, reduce heat and simmer for 25 minutes.

 - Fish out the herb sprigs and discard.
 Add the potatoes and mustard, stir and cook for 15 minutes or until just fork tender.
 While the potatoes are cooking preheat the oven to 425F and prepare the cornbread crust.